Rivals (TV series): Production

 In August 2022, it was reported that Disney+ were planning an eight-part adaptation of the Jilly Cooper novel Rivals.
 Dominic Treadwell-Collins was on the writing and production team, whilst Cooper and Felicity Blunt, Cooper's literary agent, would serve as executive producers on the show.
 It was reported that the 1980s novel would be given a "contemporary skew".

 The lead director is Elliot Hegarty, who is also credited as an executive producer for episodes 1 through 3.
 Eliza Mellor is a series producer.
 The project is produced by Happy Prince with Alexander Lamb, Laura Wade, and Lee Mason also as executive producers.
 Wade is also co-writer with Treadwell-Collins; the writers' room includes Sophie Goodhart, Marek Horn, Mimi Hare, Clare Naylor, Dare Aiyegbayo, Kefi Chadwick, Tray Agyeman, and Sorcha Kurien Walsh.

+In December 2024, it was renewed for a second series.
+In June 2026, it was renewed for a third series.

 Casting

 Casting in lead roles was announced in March 2023, with David Tennant, Danny Dyer, Katherine Parkinson, and Alex Hassell amongst those cast.
 That same month, Victoria Smurfit and Aidan Turner were added to the cast.
 In May 2023, the cast was rounded out with Lara Peake and David Calder revealed to be joining the series.

-Rupert Everett, Hayley Atwell and Maxim Ays as well as Bobby Lockwood, Eliot Salt, Amanda Lawrence and Oliver Dench were amongst those who joined the cast for the second series.
+In August 2025, Rupert Everett and Hayley Atwell joined the cast for series 2 alongside Maxim Ays, Holly Cattle, Oliver Dench, Amanda Lawrence, Bobby Lockwood, Eliot Salt and Jonny Weldon.
+Other new cast members included Olive Tennant and Amelie Child Villiers.

 Filming

 The series, which started filming in March 2023, was one of the initial productions to use TBY2, a newly completed facility at The Bottle Yard Studios in Hengrove, Bristol.
 Filming also took place in Tetbury in Gloucestershire in March 2023.
-Filming for the second season began on 21 May 2025.
+Filming for the second series began on 21 May 2025.
 Filming locations included Clevedon, Somerset and Corsham, Wiltshire.

 Release

-The series was released in the UK and internationally, including Australia, on Disney+ and in the United States on Hulu on 18 October 2024.
+The first series was released in the UK and internationally, including Australia, on Disney+ and in the United States on Hulu on 18 October 2024.
+In October 2025, Hulu was integrated into the Disney+ platform and Star original programming such as Rivals had become Hulu programming worldwide.
+The second series is set to be released in two parts, with the first part released from 15 May to 5 June 2026 and the second part set to be released from 11 November with three episodes.

 Reception

 Viewership

-The streaming aggregator Reelgood, which tracks 20 million monthly viewing decisions across all streaming platforms in the U.S., reported that Rivals was the tenth most-streamed series in the U.S. during the week of 10 October.
+The streaming aggregator Reelgood, which tracks 20 million monthly viewing decisions across all streaming platforms in the U.S., reported that Rivals was the tenth most-streamed series in the U.S. during the week of 10 October 2024.
 It remained in tenth place for the weeks ending 6 and 13 November.